 Every June, along with budget adoption, Santa Monica's City Council adopts a resolution establishing the Gann appropriations limit for the City of Santa Monica.

 The annual Gann Limit calculations can be found in the biennial budget documents and in the annual staff report to Council for budget adoption.
-Links to the current and past five years of Gann appropriations limits are below:
+Links to the current and past several years of Gann appropriations limits are below: